This is Part 1 in a 2 part series. Part 2 is “Am I ready to Sleep Train My Child?”

 6. Check Your Schedule – If any major changes will be coming up in the next few weeks, now may not be a great time to start sleep training.
 Anything like moving to a new home, traveling somewhere, having a new baby in the house, or starting a new school could be major disruptions for your child.
 This is not to say you cannot make some changes before a big change, especially if they are scheduling changes that are causing your child to be overtired.
 I just would not start any strict sleep program in the weeks leading up to a change.

 Do you feel like your child is ready?
 Are you and your partner ready?
-I’ll be writing a blog post about how to tell if you are ready shortly!
+I would love to hear about it!

 By Michelle Winters